Blue Jays vs. Red Sox Probable Starting Pitching - May 2

 Blue Jays Probable Starting Pitcher Tonight: Yusei Kikuchi

-- The Blue Jays will hand the ball to Kikuchi (4-0) for his sixth start of the season.
+- Kikuchi (4-0) will take to the mound for the Blue Jays and make his sixth start of the season.

-- The left-hander did not allow a run in 5 2/3 innings pitched on Wednesday in his last outing, a matchup with the Chicago White Sox.

 - The 31-year-old has pitched in five games this season with a 3.00 ERA and 9.3 strikeouts per nine innings with a batting average against of .240.